mosip/inji-verify/ui-test/README.md

-# Inji verify  Automation - web Automation Framework using selenium with cucumber
+# Inji verify UI Automation - web Automation Framework using selenium with cucumber

 ## Overview

-uitest-injiverify is a automation framework designed for inji verify web app.
+Inji verify UI Automation is a automation framework designed for inji verify web app.
 It automates both positive and negative scenarios to ensure comprehensive testing of web applications.

 ## Pre-requisites